Alonzo Herndon: Career

 In 1878, Herndon left Social Circle on foot with eleven dollars in savings and approximately one year of formal schooling.
 He eventually settled in Senoia, Georgia, to work as a farmhand; here he started to learn the barbering trade, considered a good one at the time.
-Many white men have used African-American barbers in recent years.
 Later, Herndon—known familiarly by the name "Lon"—opened up his first barbershop in Jonesboro, Georgia.
 His barbering business thrived, and he expanded it over the years.
-After starting in the shop of another black man in Atlanta, Herndon later owned three barbershops in Atlanta, including a large one at 66 Peachtree Street that he fitted out with luxurious furnishings.
+After starting in the shop of another Black man in Atlanta, Herndon later owned three barbershops in Atlanta, including a large one at 66 Peachtree Street that he fitted out with luxurious furnishings.
 Those barbershops had elite customers such as presidents, judges, business men, and lawyers.
 One of his large, refined, barbershops serving white customers was damaged by white rioters during the 1906 Atlanta race riot.